Book II — The Law of Lead

 | 5 | −7 |

-Higher IRON gives you more time — but not much.
-An IRON 1 character has three rounds between Downed and Dead.
+Higher IRON gives you more time, but not much.
+An IRON 1 character has three turns between Downed and Dead.

 Stabilization

-An ally can attempt to stabilize a Bleeding Out character with a Medicine check (Tempo 6, TN 11 + how far below 0 the patient is).
+An ally can stabilize a Bleeding Out character with a Medicine check (Tempo 6, TN 11 + how far below 0 the patient is).
 Success stops the bleeding; the patient stays Downed at current Vitality but loses no more HP.
-Failure means they continue to bleed; try again.
-Fumble inflicts an additional 1 Vitality loss.
+Failure means they keep bleeding.
+Try again.
+A Fumble inflicts an additional 1 Vitality loss.
 A Medical Kit grants +2 Roll Bonus to this check.

 | Patient Vitality | Stabilization TN |